 If this article sounds similar to a recent experience that you or a loved one have suffered from, please don’t hesitate to contact us online or call 859-578-4444 to schedule a free consultation!

 According to the article, ConAgra Foods which sells Banquet frozen pot pies detected some salmonella but was not able to pinpoint where it came from in the 25 ingredients included in the pies.
 They decided to make the consumer responsible for what they call the “kill step,” the point at which the pathogens are eliminated.
 ConAngra Foods, which sold 100 million pot pies last year, included food safety instructions that cautioned that internal temperature when cooking the pot pies needed to reach 165 Degrees F. ConAgra also added food safety instructions to its other frozen meals, including the Healthy Choice brand.

+Unlikely items such as peanuts and white pepper have been proven to be contaminated as food companies search for ways to cut costs and global places to provide food ingredients.
 The problem is serious with frozen foods.
-Federal regulators such as the Federal Food and Drug Administration and the Centers for the Disease Control and Prevention have pushed companies to include cooking instructions with detailed food safety guides, but some companies don't include these instructions, some are using outdated safety guidelines, and some have only abbreviated guidelines on the side of the boxes in tiny print that consumers probably don't read.
+Federal regulators such as the Federal Food and Drug Administrationand the Centers for the Disease Control and Prevention have pushed companies to include cooking instructions with detailed food safety guides, but some companies don’t include these instructions, some are using outdated safety guidelines, and some have only abbreviated guidelines on the side of the boxes in tiny print that consumers probably don’t read.

 According to the article, there are estimated to be 76 million cases of food-borne illnesses every year that go unreported or are not traced to the source.
 Food safety experts think it is the responsibility of the food manufacturer to ensure their food’s safety, not the consumer.

 The CDC produced a report after the ConAgra outbreak and found that most people don’t own a food thermometer, but one in four had cooked their pot pies in a conventional oven and the food was still contaminated.